 Based on data from HPTN 050, only one-third of the participants are expected to yield measurable levels in blood after vaginal dosing of tenofovir gel.
-An intensive PK sampling cohort is planned to provide frequent blood samples and carefully timed corresponding cervicovaginal lavage (CVL) and vaginal biopsy, one per woman, at prespecified times after dosing to provide data for a sparse sampling analysis.
-For this reason and for reasons of technical capacity, all 24 participants at each of the two United States (US) sites will enter the Intensive PK substudy.
+An intensive PK sampling cohort is planned to provide frequent blood samples and carefully timed corresponding cervicovaginal lavage (CVL) and vaginal biopsy, one per woman, at pre-specified times after dosing to provide data for a sparse sampling analysis.
+For this reason and for reasons of technical capacity, all participants at the United States (US) sites will enter the Intensive PK substudy.